Global Engagement and Leadership Experience (GELE)

 GELE Participant Selection Process and Deadlines

-The small group format is the foundation of GELE, hence, approximately 40 students are accepted each semester.
+The small group format is the foundation of GELE, hence, approximately 40 students are accepted each GELE.
 The short answer responses on the application are important.
-We strongly recommend genuine and meaningful responses and correct spelling.
-GELE is based on developing all students who apply and are genuinely concerned with multinational reliability and need opportunities for leadership development in this area.
-It is not our goal to only select those who have held the most leadership positions or those who seem to be the "obvious" leaders.
+We strongly recommend genuine and meaningful responses with correct spelling.
+GELE is dedicated to developing all students who apply and is concerned with multinational reliability and need opportunities for leadership development.
+It is not our goal to select only those who have held the most leadership positions or those who seem to be the "obvious" leaders.
 The GELE Planning Team looks for a mix of students to participate.

 Once accepted, there is a $25 conference fee to be paid with LionCash before participation.

 We ask the following questions on the application and recommend you develop your anwsers before beginning your application: